Malleable scheduling beyond identical machines: Rounding schemes

+\begin{remark} The LP-based nature of our techniques allows the design of polynomial-time $\mathcal{O}(1)$-approximation algorithms for the objective of minimizing the sum of weighted completion times, i.e., $\sum_{j \in \J} w_j C_j$, where $w_j$ is the {\em weight} and $C_j$ is the {\em completion time} of job $j \in \J$.
+This can be achieved by using the rounding theorems of this section in combination with the standard technique of interval-indexed formulations \cite{HSSW97}. \end{remark}

-\subsection{A $(7/3)$-approximation for restricted identical machines}
+\subsection{A $7/3$-approximation for restricted identical machines}

-We are able to provide an algorithm of improved approximation guarantee for the special case of restricted identical machines: Each job $j\in \J$ is associated with a set of machines $\M_j \subseteq \M$, such that $s_{i,j} = 1$ for $i \in \M_j$ and $s_{i,j} = 0$, otherwise.
+We are able to provide an algorithm of improved approximation guarantee for the special case of restricted identical machines.
+In this case, each job $j\in \J$ is associated with a set of machines $\M_j \subseteq \M$, such that $s_{i,j} = 1$ for $i \in \M_j$ and $s_{i,j} = 0$, otherwise.
+Notice that our assumption that $f_j(0) = + \infty, \forall j \in \J$ implies that, in the restricted identical machines case, every job $j$ has to be scheduled only on the machines of $\M_j$.